Category: Career Opportunities

 • Valid BC driver’s licence and access to a vehicle would be an asset

-• A successful applicant will be required to provide a Criminal Record Check (CRC), but note that a previous conviction(s) not related to this position will not exclude applicants
+• A successful applicant will be required to provide a Criminal Record Check (CRC).
+Recent convictions will be considered in relation to the responsibilities of the position and will not automatically exclude applicants.

 • Must be fully vaccinated against Covid-19